kennytilton/web-mx/src/tiltontec/example/quick_start/README.md

        :mph 42}
       (str (mget me :mph) " mph")))
 ```
-Tag macros take an optional second map of custom widget state.
-Here, a generic span embodying a speedometer thinks it might usefully have a `:mph 42` property, and the `:name :speedometer` so other app widgets can find it.
+Tag macros such as `span` take an optional second map of custom widget state.
+Here, a generic `span` embodying a speedometer thinks it might usefully have a `:mph 42` property, and the `:name :speedometer` so other app widgets can find it.
 We will put that to use next.

 The reader may recognize custom state as the [OO prototype model](https://en.wikipedia.org/wiki/Prototype-based_programming), which promotes code re-use by extending object capabilities without subclassing.
+React hooks are another analog.

 ## Functional, computed, reactive properties
 A property can be expressed as a function, or "formula", of other properties.